In some use cases it's beneficial to save the customer's name, email address etc. This can then be used to generate a ticket.

 Extracting Parts of Conversation

-When you want to start a flow that gathers information from a conversation, the extracting will be done in the next state where you ask for that particular information.
-If you want to save your customer's name, you need to have state X that asks for it and state Y that extracts your customer's answer.
-Make sure that state Y has also the necessary condition 'Came from State' that is state X. Here is an example of the second state in a flow.
+When you want to start a flow that gathers information from a conversation, the extracting will be done in the next intent where you ask for that particular information.
+If you want to save your customer's name, you need to have intent X that asks for it and intent Y that extracts your customer's answer.
+Make sure that intent Y has also the necessary condition 'Came from Intent' that is intent X. Here is an example of the second intent in a flow.

-In this same state the bot can then reply 'Please type in your email address next' and the following state will have 'Extract email address' rule.
+In this same intent the bot can then reply 'Please type in your email address next' and the following intent will have 'Extract email address' rule.

 There are triggers that are designated to gathering different types of information, such as name, e-mail and phone number.
 But you can also extract customer's answer to a custom variable.
 This trigger is called 'Extract variable'.